Guide

 Continuing to a further degree at Dundee

-• you have obtained the qualification for which your current immigration permission was granted.
+• You have obtained the qualification for which your current immigration permission was granted.
 If you have not obtained the qualification, you will need to apply for your new visa from outside the UK

 Enquiries